incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 ```

-The primary goal of writing this spec file is that a controller is missing and the secondary goal is to check if the controller exists it can invoke the instance of the service which serves the application/feature logic.
+The primary goal of writing this spec file is that a controller is missing and the secondary goal is to check if the controller exists it can invoke the instance of the runner which serves the application/feature logic.

-At this moment neither the controller exists nor the service exists, for the controller service is an external class and to check if it can invoke I had to create double and make the double react when it is called.
+At this moment neither the controller exists nor the runner exists.
+For the controller runner is an external class and to check if controller can invoke the runner I had to create double and make the double react when it is called.
 This concept is called mocking.
 ```
 Failing Test Case: